AVSLab/basilisk/src/simulation/environment/eclipse/eclipse.rst

     addSpacecraftToModel(scObject.scStateOutMsg)

-The spacecraft state message is of type :ref:`SCPlusStatesMsgPayload`.
+The spacecraft state message is of type :ref:`SCStatesMsgPayload`.

 Setting The Planet State Input Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~